sguiderk/fincompare/README.md

 * React
 * Axios
-* react-collapsible-component
+* React-collapsible-component
-* node-sass
+* Node-sass
-* sass-loader
+* Sass-loader
 * Jest + Enzyme

 ## How to install on your computer